-The EEC sat down with Michael Gallagher, Regional Energy Projects Manager for Midlands Energy Hub, to talk about the experience of receiving professional training from the EEC.
+The REI sat down with Michael Gallagher, Regional Energy Projects Manager for Midlands Energy Hub, to talk about the experience of receiving professional training from the REI.

 1. Hello Michael.
 Please tell us a little bit about the team that participated in the course – what are their backgrounds and what was your aim with the training?

 The course was developed for the Midlands Energy Hub’s Regional Energy Team, alongside colleagues from their Nottingham City Council hosts Energy Services.
 The Regional Energy Team are working with LEPs and Local Authorities supporting the development and delivery of low carbon and renewable energy projects in line with the Midlands LEPs Energy Strategies.
 The team have a diverse Energy background having worked in technical, operational and installation project roles including Solar PV, Heat Pumps, Energy Procurement and Carbon Abatement.

 The team are supporting a broad range of energy projects including large scale Solar Power, district heating and Hydro-electric.
 With each team member being a specialist in one or several areas but not all, a need was identified to find a course that would give all the team the opportunity to learn about technologies outside of their specialism and refresh them on their own areas of expertise.
 There was also a skills gap identified for the team (and the project teams they were supporting) around more detailed understanding of energy project finance.
 With project finance being a critical part of project development the aim was to enable the team to “bridge the gap” in the project development process, and give them sufficient understanding of the terminology and mechanisms that would allow them to have productive conversations with public and private sector finance teams.

 Find out more about REI’s courses in Renewable Energy, Technology and Finance here.

 2. Why did you choose the Renewable Energy Institute as your professional training course provider?